Doctor of Philosophy

 - Citizenship and the Education of African-Canadian Youth: A Qualitative Case Study

 - Affect, Embodiment, and Place in Critical Literacy: Assembling Theory and Practice

 - Action Research for Ongoing Improvements in the Masters of Education Program

 - The Role Schools Play Concerning Well-Being of Educators

-Mairi McDermott holds a PhD in Sociology of Education from the Department of Social Justice Education at OISE, University of Toronto.
-Dr. McDermott is presently an Assistant Professor in Curriculum and Learning at the Werklund School of Education, University of Calgary.
-Her research addresses the ways mediated classroom relationships shape issues of representation, voice, desire, and affect.
-Specifically, her dissertation queried what voicings were made possible through student voice pedagogies as they become personally, socially, and institutionally contoured.
-Dr. McDermott’s cultural and pedagogical work is inspired by her experiences as a New York City public school English language arts teacher.
+Mairi McDermott is a mother-scholar who holds a PhD in Sociology of Education from the Department of Social Justice Education at OISE, University of Toronto.
+After completing her PhD she was an Eyes High Postdoctoral Scholar at the Werklund School of Education and in 2017 continued with the Werklund School of Education as Assistant Professor in Curriculum and Learning.
+Her teaching interests include critical qualitative research methods, the ways knowledges are produced, circulated, and embodied, and emotional dimensions of teaching and learning.
+Dr. McDermott’s cultural and pedagogical work is inspired by her experiences as a New York City public high school English language arts teacher.

 Professional & Community Affiliations